petermatts/CarStats/src/Corrections/README.md

 ### /src/Corrections

 This folder will contain all brand individual ccorrections scripts which will be imported to `src/Corrections.py` to run corrections on the data.

+All correction functions should take in a list of lines of the data csv file and return al lines of the file with the corrections.